jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_drilldown_activity.md

 Investigate the commands that are currently executing or last executed.
 The **Commands** grid provides resource usage and activity information for currently executing or last executed commands on the server.

-{% include note.html content="The Commangs page requires SQL Server Analysis Services 2008 or later." %}
+{% include note.html content="The Commands page requires SQL Server Analysis Services 2008 or later." %}